Plaque Styles (Overview of Materials and Design Features)

 5. PLAQUE CARVING RELIEF

-We have a few plaques each year which feature photos or very detailed artwork where we digitally print a decal on long-lasting vinyl (see the Mahogany plaque in Fig 5 below), because hand-painting would be take too long and would not be as accurate; however these plaques have text, other artwork, and borders that are carved using one of the other techniques.
+We have a few plaques each year which feature photos or very detailed artwork where we digitally print a decal on long-lasting vinyl (see the Mahogany plaque on the left in in Fig. 7 below), because hand-painting would be take too long and would not be as accurate; however these plaques have text, other artwork, and borders that are carved using one of the other techniques.

 After we carve the plaques on one of our routers, we hand sand the plaques to produce a fine, smooth surface.
 Then, if sandblasted background areas are specified on the plaque, a rubberized sandblast mask is cut and installed on the plaque to prevent raised areas (such as text, raised artwork, and borders) from being blasted .
 The backgrounds can be blasted in either a sandstone texture or a wood grain texture (using a wire frame create the ridge pattern).
 They can also be left smooth and flat by eliminating the sandblast process.
 Only 20% of our plaques are sandblasted.